 There is also a user script written by Kevin Williams (WM4J) in the MacLoggerDX Yahoo Group File section which automates the upload and confirmation processes:

-The new version is in the "Files" section - "DQSLManager_v0.06.2.zip" and the setup instructions are in the readme file included in the zip archive.
+The latest version (DQSLManager_v0.07.zip) is in the Files section (and in the MacLoggerDX download Extras folder).
+The setup instructions are in the readme file included in the zip archive.

 Enable the 2D Map Prefs DX Spots/Show Spots and Show Spot Labels check boxes and enter 1000 in the Max Number of Spots field.

 The log spots displayed are also affected by the search criteria you have set in the log panel.